sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 [1] 1
 </code></pre>

 With a probability mass function that shows the probability of obtaining each possible number of heads, the researcher now has an idea what outcomes to expect after flipping the coin ten times.
-Unfortunately, the probability mass function in Figure \ref{fig:prob-mass-binom} gives no insight into the coin's actual probability of heads, $\thets$, after data have been collected; in computing the probability mass function, the probability of heads is fixed.
+Unfortunately, the probability mass function in Figure \ref{fig:prob-mass-binom} gives no insight into the coin's actual probability of heads, $\theta$, after data have been collected; in computing the probability mass function, the probability of heads is fixed.
 Thus, the researcher must use a different type of distribution to determine the coin's probability of heads.

 # Likelihood Distributions: The Probability of Observing Each Possible Set of Parameter Values Given a Specific Outcome